-If ibe provides sufficient reason to accept the speaker's testimony, it may be argued to obviate the need for the DR. The hearer treats the stranger's uttering what she did as evidence of what she believes or what she believes that she knows.
+If ibe provides sufficient reason to accept the speaker’s testimony, it may be argued it obviates the need for the DR. The hearer treats the stranger’s uttering what she did as evidence of what she believes or what she believes that she knows.
 The inference involves no explicitly normative notion, yet it yields the same pattern of virtually automatic acceptance of testimony in normal settings.

 The representation of Anti-Reductionism so far has been very limited.
 Coady’s (1992) critique of reductionism is only one of a number of forceful anti-reductionist approaches.
 More recent writings have taken new turns.
 Goldberg’s (2007) anti-reductionist leanings, for example, are one facet of his appeal to testimony for an extended defense of externalism about content and a reliabilist epistemology.

 In a foundational article, Burge (1993, 1997) offers an a priori defense of a variant of the DR. His “Acceptance Principle” is an easily defeasible norm which only describes our epistemic condition.
 Its pivotal epistemic term is entitlement: